 Changing your air conditioner’s filter is one of the simplest ways to maintain your appliance yourself and ensure it will run efficiently for years to come.

 Although the universal rule is generally to change the filter about once every month, there are some instances when this might not be the most efficient option.

-When to Change Your AC’s Air Filter
+When to Change Your Air Conditioner’s Air Filter

-It’s recommended that you change your air conditioner’s filter every month, but people often stretch this time which can cause a variety of issues.
+As a general rule of thumb, we recommend changing your air conditioner’s filter every month, but people often stretch this time which can cause a variety of issues.
 Although once a month is the standard rule, there may be other factors that could influence how often you change the filter.

-Furry friends: If you have dogs or cats, for example, you might want to consider changing the filter more than once a month.
+Pets: If you have dogs or cats, for example, you might want to consider changing the filter more than once a month.
 Because pets can track in dirt, dust, and any surprises they might find outside.
 They can cause a huge decrease in air quality pretty quickly.